OpenEvalProject/evals/manuscripts/elife-21673/v4/manuscript.md

 ## Materials and methods

 Numerical simulations were performed using code written in MATLAB (Source code 1) that relied on the ode23 ordinary differential equation (ODE) solver. ode23 is an implementation of an explicit Runge-Kutta (2,3) pair of Bogacki and Shampine.
-Simulations were performed with both behavioral switching turned off (rs=0) and turned on (rs > 0).
+Simulations were performed with both behavioral switching turned off ($r_{s}=0$) and turned on ($r_{s} > 0$).
 The accuracy of the simulation was continually checked by repeating all results with more stringent tolerance levels, ensuring that the final simulated parameters did not change significantly (by less than 1%).
 Both the relative error tolerance and absolute error tolerance were determined to be 10-9.

 In the case of complex switching rules like Equation 13 that required modifying differential equation parameters at specific time points, the Events option of MATLAB’s ODE solvers was used to detect when these points occurred.
 After each detection, the parameters were automatically modified as per the switching rule, and the simulation continued with the new parameters.

 Broad regimes of model behavior were observed by running simulations across a wide range of parameters and initial conditions.
 General trends and conditions observed within each regime were formalized analytically, the details of which can be found in the Appendix.
 In these derivations, reasonable assumptions were made in order to make the model analytically tractable.
-In particular, it was assumed that the rate of behavioral switching was much faster than the rates of either colonial or nomadic growth (rs≫r1,r2), and that colonial growth rates were in turn much faster than the rate of habitat destruction (r2≫1).
-Initial conditions corresponding to unstable equilibria (e.g. n2=K=1 < A) were avoided as unrealistic.
+In particular, it was assumed that the rate of behavioral switching was much faster than the rates of either colonial or nomadic growth ($r_{s}≫r_{1},r_{2}$), and that colonial growth rates were in turn much faster than the rate of habitat destruction ($r_{2}≫1$).
+Initial conditions corresponding to unstable equilibria (e.g. $n_{2}=K=1 < A$) were avoided as unrealistic.

-## Conclusion
+### Conclusion

 Our comprehensive model captures both capital and history-dependent dynamics within a realistic ecological setting, thereby exhibiting Parrondo's paradox without the need for exogenous environmental influences.
 The possibility of an ecological Parrondo’s paradox has wide-ranging applications across the fields of ecology and population biology.
 Not only could it provide evolutionary insight into strategies analogous to nomadism, colonialism, and behavioral diversification, it potentially also explains why environmentally destructive species, such as Homo sapiens, can thrive and grow despite limited environmental resources.
 By providing a theoretical model under which such paradoxes occur, our approach may enable new insights into the evolution of cooperative colonies, as well as the conditions required for sustainable population growth.